Welcome to the IUJ Dormitory!

-IUJ will provide you with a Yellow Emergency Card – keep it with you always for quick reference.
+IUJ will provide you with a Green Emergency Card – keep it with you always for quick reference.

-If an emergency happens during business hours, call the Office of Student Services (Ext.
-103) for help first.
-They will assist you quickly.
+x103 During business hours, call the Office of Student Services for help first.

-During non-business hours, call the Dorm Director (Ext.
-847) or contact your Floor Representative to alert them of the emergency.
+x555 During non-business hours, call the Dorm Director or contact your Floor Representative to alert them of the emergency.

-If for some reason you cannot get ahold of them, call the IUJ Guard (x444) or the Energy Staff (x455) or to the Ambulance Services directly (0-119) – in Japanese.
+x444 or x455 If for some reason you cannot get ahold of those noted above, call the IUJ Guard

 Moshi moshi (hello).